Position

 Responsibilities:

-• Respond to emergency and non-emergency calls promptly and efficiently.
+• Respond promptly to emergency and non-emergency calls via telephone, radio, and computer.

-• Document all calls accurately and thoroughly, maintaining detailed records for future reference.
+• Document all calls and actions taken accurately and thoroughly.

 Qualifications

-• High school diploma or equivalent required; additional education or training in emergency services is preferred.
+• High school diploma or equivalent required; additional education in communications, emergency management, or a related field preferred.

-• Proven experience in a customer service or emergency response role.
+• Experience in a customer service or emergency response role is highly desirable.

 Is becoming a Telecommunicator a good career path?